The story started with a father asking for prayer

 There are 90% fewer beds for the mentally ill now than in 1963.
 Many now end up homeless, dead or in prison.

 Help us support those who are working to make things better.

 SUPPORT & MOBILIZE

-Churches and Community Groups to care for those with mental illness
+Churches and Community Groups to serve those with mental illness

 HELP US CREATE & SHARE RESOURCES

-If you or a loved one have lived experience with mental illness, share your story or gift.
+If you or a loved one has lived experience with mental illness, share your story or gift.

-If you are a leader of a church or social service organization with helpful resources that serve those with mental illness and their loved ones, we'd love to help spread the word.
+If you are a leader of a church or social service organization with helpful resources serving those with mental illness and their loved ones, we'd love to help spread the word.

 We want to partner with concerned journalists, influencers and experts who champion mental illness issues.